Hiromoto Oe

 Sagae Castle Ruins

-This was the base of the Oe clan when they ruled Sagae.
+This was the base of operations for the Oe clan when they ruled Sagae.

-During the Jokyu War, Chikahiro, who served as the guardian of Kyoto, parted ways with his father, Hiromoto, and sided with the Imperial Court.
+During the Jōkyū War, Chikahiro, who was serving as the Kyoto Guardian, parted ways with his father, Hiromoto, and sided with the imperial court.
+After

-After losing the battle, Chikahiro sought refuge in Sagae, relying on his grandfather, Tada Hitoshi, and lived in hiding until he was pardoned by the shogunate.
+being defeated in battle, Chikahiro fled to Sagae, seeking refuge with his grandfather, Tada Hitotsuna, and is said to have lived in hiding until he was pardoned by the shogunate.

 Sagae Castle was abandoned during the Edo period, and no buildings remain today, only a monumental stone remains.
 Part of the site of the main castle is now the site of an elementary school